-Male Pattern Baldness - Causes
+Male Pattern Baldness Causes

-Male pattern baldness is the most common cause of hair fall in men.
-According to the U.S. National Library of Medicine, more than 50% of all men over 50 years of age will be affected by male pattern baldness to some extent.
+According to the U.S. National Library of Medicine, over 50% of men over 50 will experience male pattern baldness to some degree.

 Reasons for Hair Loss in Men

 Supplements and Medicines

-Medications cause two types of hair loss can act as a cause of hair fall in men – anagen effluvium and telogen effluvium.
+Medications cause two types of hair loss: anagen effluvium and telogen effluvium.
 Anagen effluvium refers to the hair loss that occurs during the growth phase of the hair.
-Telogen effluvium causes the hair follicles to prematurely go into the resting phase and fall out early.
+Telogen effluvium causes the hair follicles to prematurely enter into the resting phase and fall out early.

-Nutritional deficiency in men can affect the structure of the hair as well as the growth of the hair.
-Hence, it is an essential reason of hair fall in males.
+Nutritional deficiency in men can affect the structure of the hair and growth of the hair.
+Hence, it is an essential reason for hair fall in males.

-Radiation therapy to the head can destroy the healthy hair cells along with the cancerous cells.
-Hence, it can be a leading reason of hair fall in males.
-Radiation therapy may lead to thinning of hair or even complete hair loss in some cases.
-The degree of hair loss will depend on various factors, including the size of the area being treated as well as the total dose of radiation being given.
+Radiation TherapyRadiation therapy to the head can destroy the healthy hair cells along with the cancerous cells.
+It is a major reason for hair fall in males and the individual loses hair very rapidly.
+Radiation therapy may lead to the thinning of hair or even complete hair loss in some cases.
+The extent of hair loss depends on several factors like the size of the treated area and the dosage of radiation.

-Hairstyles that pull at the root of the hair can become a cause of hair fall in men.
-When hairstyles such as tight ponytails, pigtails or cornrows are done very often, it can lead to a type of hair loss known as traction alopecia.
-Excessive hair fall treatments such as hot oil treatments, hair straightening and so on can also act as a reason of hair fall in males.
+Hairstyles and Hair TreatmentsHairstyles and hair treatments also play a role in male hair loss.
+Styles like tight ponytails, pigtails, or cornrows can lead to a type of hair loss known as traction alopecia.
+Additionally, excessive hair fall treatments such as hot oil treatments and hair straightening can cause hair loss in men.

-Many people experience an increase in hair loss after going through a physical or psychological trauma, illness or injury.
-This can include stress experienced while going through experiences such as the death of a loved one, loss of employment, any major surgery and divorce to name a few.
-Increased stress can lead to three types of hair loss – telogen effluvium, alopecia areata and trichotillomania.
-Therefore, extreme stress can act as a cause of hair loss in men.
-This type of hair loss is often temporary.
+Increase in Stress and AnxietyMany people noticing increased hair loss might have gone through a physical or psychological trauma, illness, or injury.
+Traumatic events like the death of a loved one, job loss, major surgeries, or divorce can lead to various types of hair loss.
+The types of hair loss include telogen effluvium, alopecia areata, and trichotillomania.
+Fortunately, this type of hair loss is often temporary.

 What is the main cause of male pattern baldness?